Step 1 - Company seeking Capital fills out application.

 i.
 Only Series 22 license is required for registered reps, not the higher Series 7

-Marketing Completion Fund is a Media, Marketing and Capital Introduction Company.
-MCF publishes the Completion Fund website which is a resource for Wealth Managers, Family Offices, Angel, High Net Worth, Accredited Investors, Entrepreneurs and Startups to learn about exclusive events and networking opportunities focused on Alternative and Emerging Technology Investing.
+The Marketing Completion Fund website is an online resource for Wealth Managers, Family Offices, Angel, High Net Worth and Accredited Investors, Entrepreneurs and Startups to learn about exclusive events and networking opportunities focused on Alternative and Emerging Technology Investing.